Kartaverse/Reactor-Standalone/Install.md

 If you store your programs on another hard drive, copy the "Reactor" folder to that location instead.

 4. Let's add Reactor Standalone's desktop shortcut to the Linux "App" Share Folder.
 This will allow you to pin the Reactor to the desktop panel.
 Copy the file "/opt/Reactor/Reactor Standalone.deskop" into the "~/.local/share/applications" folder.

 Open the OS menu.
-Then navigate to the All Applications > Other section.
-Right -click on the Reactor Standalone icon.
+Then navigate to the "All Applications > Other" section.
+Right-click on the Reactor Standalone icon.
 Then select the "Add to Panel" contextual menu item.

 5. Run the `/opt/Reactor/Reactor` executable, or use the `/opt/Reactor/Reactor Standalone.desktop` desktop shortcut.